MichaIng/DietPi-Docs/docs/dietpi_tools.md

 ### DietPi morse code

 It converts a text file into morse code.
-To start DietPi-MorseCode, use the following command:
+To start DietPi morse code, use the following command:

 ```sh
 dietpi-morsecode